Busy Brain Routine Tips

 Why routines feel hard - but matter more than ever

-Routines go against how ADHD brains operate.
-We crave novelty, resist repetition, and burn out on systems that feel rigid.
+Routines go against how Busy Brains operate.
+If I speak for myself, I crave novelty, resist repetition, and burn out on systems that feel rigid.
 And yet… without structure, everything falls apart.
-We lose time, forget priorities, and end up overwhelmed.
+I lose time, forget priorities, and end up overwhelmed.

-So instead of aiming for perfect, we build kind, flexible routines that move with your life — not against it.
+So instead of aiming for perfect, I try to build kind, flexible routines that move with my life, not against it.

 Routines that stick are:

-• Backed by timers and alarms.
-Set phone reminders throughout the day — not to nag, but to gently redirect.
+Backed by timers and alarms.
+Set phone reminders throughout the day - my best lifesaver.

 Something has to give - and that’s okay.